Product Design, feature update

 • One of your suppliers is more reliable than the others.
 For the less reliable supplier you want to change your supplier threshold level.

 • You want to see what stores have been impacted by low inventory levels.
-Check impacted stores.
+Check which stores have been impacted.

 Key Findings